TobiaMarcucci/pympc/repeatability_evaluation/readme.txt

 - table_2_row_2_to_5_data.py:
 	This file can be used to reproduce the figures in Table 2 from row 2 to row 5.
 	Running this file takes ~10 minutes.
-	Alternatively, results can be loaded as describe in the file's header.
+	Alternatively, results can be loaded as described in the file's header.
 - table_2_row_2_to_5_plot.py:
 	This file plots the results computed in the previous.
 	It can be modified to directly load the results of table_2_row_2_to_5_data.py (see the file's header).